mindedsecurity/graphqlschema2payload/README.md

 # graphqlschema2payload
+This little piece of software helps to recreate GraphQL payloads from a GraphQL Schema.
+It works by visiting the Schema and resolving all types.
-This sw gets a GraphQL Schema and is creates queries by resolving types in order to create tests that can be used for QA or pentesting.
+Its main purpose is to create tests that can be used for QA or pentesting.

 ## Install